-Cahokia was a city that, at its peak from 1050-1200 A.D., was larger than many European cities, including London.
-The city encompassed at least 120 mounds and a population between 10,000 and 20,000 people spread out over six square miles (16 square kilometers).
+Cahokia was a city that, at its peak from A.D.
+1050-1200, was larger than many European cities, including London.
+The city was spread out over six square miles (16 square kilometers) and encompassed at least 120 mounds and a population between 10,000 and 20,000 people.

 Cultural finds from the city include evidence of a popular game called "Chunkey" and a caffeine loaded drink.
 Artistic finds include stone tablets carved with images (such as a birdman) as well as evidence of sophisticated copper working, including jewelry and headdresses.

 Recent research shows that many of the people who lived at Cahokia were immigrants who came from across the Midwest, possibly traveling from as far away as the Great Lakes and Gulf Coast, a study of their teeth shows.
 To the south of Cahokia a settlement that archaeologists call Washausen became abandoned around the time Cahokia was at its peak around A.D.
 1100, a study published recently in the Journal of Archaeological Science Reports found.
 It's possible that some of the residents at Washausen, and other sites located near it, moved to Cahokia.